+Instructional programming for students working towards demonstrating High School competency through the GED has transitioned to serve students virtually this spring and will be ready to support students in whichever environment we return in the fall of 2020.
 Direct services and case management have transitioned to virtual support and will be prepared for potential hybrid/remote learning environments.
 We continue to support schools in their efforts to reach families struggling with remote learning.
-We are still gauging the effectiveness of our service delivery model and expect to make improvements for this year.
+We are still gauging the effectiveness of our service delivery model and expect to make improvements for next year.
 We recognize a specific need to innovate more effective strategies to support our families experiencing poverty.
 We maintain our commitment to begin the year in a "near" normal fashion.